-The MSDSs and the hazardous chemical list called for by this program are considered agency records.
-These records shall be maintained in accordance with applicable OSHA regulations, particularly 29 CFR 1910.1200.
-As noted above, the DASHO is responsible for acquiring/developing, updating, and maintaining MSDSs and the hazardous chemical list.
+The SDSs and the hazardous chemical list called for by this program are considered agency records.
+These records will be maintained in accordance with applicable OSHA regulations, particularly 29 C.F.R. §1910.1200.
+As noted above, the DASHO is responsible for acquiring/developing, updating, and maintaining SDSs and the hazardous chemical list.
 The DASHO is further responsible for ensuring that these records are available in the locations specified in regulation and this program.
-Current versions of MSDSs and the hazardous chemical list shall be retained as prescribed in regulation and this program until obsolete.
-Obsolete versions of MSDSs and the hazardous chemical list shall be clearly marked "obsolete" and retained by the DASHO in a separate file for one year from the date of obsolescence.
+Current versions of SDSs and the hazardous chemical list will be retained as prescribed in regulation and this program until obsolete.
+Obsolete versions of SDSs and the hazardous chemical list will be clearly marked "obsolete" and retained by the DASHO in a separate file for one year from the date of obsolescence.

-Records pertaining to the general administration of the Hazard Communication Program shall be maintained in a "Hazard Communication Program Administration File."
+Records pertaining to the general administration of the Hazard Communication Program will be maintained in a "Hazard Communication Program Administration File."
 The DASHO is responsible for creating and maintaining the Hazard Communication Program Administration File.
-Records in this file shall be retained for five years from the date of their creation.
+Records in this file will be retained as required by NARA and Board Order 19 requirements.